New Island Tower at Polynesian Village Resort: Opening Date, Timeline & Progress Photos

-Walt Disney World has announced plans to build a new DVC tower at Polynesian Village Resort.
-In this post, we’ll share details and a timeline, permit plans, construction photos, our opinion of the Disney Vacation Club expansion, and why this is likely happening.
-(Updated July 21, 2022.)
+Walt Disney World is building a new DVC Island Tower at Polynesian Village Resort.
+This post shares the opening date, booking timelines, when we expect points to go on sale, room photos, and a look at construction.
+Plus, our opinion of the Disney Vacation Club expansion and why this is likely happening.
+(Updated September 10, 2024.)

 “It’s no secret that our Members and guests love the monorail resorts at Walt Disney World,” said Bill Diercksen, senior vice president and general manager of Disney Vacation Club.
 “Expanding our Disney Vacation Club offerings at the Polynesian would give our Members and Guests yet another incredible option for staying close to the magic while making vacation memories that last a lifetime.”